 The CROWN Act also addresses the United States’ history of anti-Black racism and the shortcomings of the previous anti-discrimination legislature.
 “The history of our nation is riddled with laws and societal norms that equated "Blackness," and the associated physical traits, for example, dark skin, kinky and curly hair to a badge of inferiority, sometimes subject to separate and unequal treatment," the bill reads.

-The Crown Act Has Been Filed of Pre-Filed
+The CROWN Act Has Been Filed or Pre-Filed

 - Missouri (*The CROWN Act is law in Kansas City)

 - Kentucky (*The CROWN Act is law in Covington)

 - Georgia (*The CROWN Act is law in Clayton County, Stockbridge, and East Point)

 - Florida (*The CROWN Act is law in Broward County)